TrellixVulnTeam/swahilipython_SCMU/Doc/library/abc.rst

 .. function:: get_cache_token()

-   Returns the current abstract base class cache token.
+   Returns the current abstract base kundi cache token.

-   The token is an opaque object (that supports equality testing) identifying the current version of the abstract base class cache for virtual subclasses.
+   The token is an opaque object (that supports equality testing) identifying the current version of the abstract base kundi cache for virtual subclasses.
    The token changes with every call to :meth:`ABCMeta.register` on any ABC.

    .. versionadded:: 3.4